 We use the Landlord Studio which allows you amongst other things, to keep track of rent payments and expenses, generate professional reports quickly for your accountant, and automate reminders and invoices for your tenants.

 The final step is setting up rent collection - which if you’re abroad can become a little complicated.
 You need a way to access this money without incurring the wrath and fees of your local bank.

-First of all we suggest insisting your tenants pay via bank transfer.
-If you’re properties are in the US, Zelle offers a great solution.
+First of all, we suggest insisting your tenants pay via bank transfer.
+If your properties are in the US, Zelle offers a great solution.
 Why?
 It offers instant, free, and secure bank to bank transactions.
 What you don’t want to happen is for them to be mailing you cheques!
 Who on earth uses cheques anymore… seriously.

 Now you just need to be able to access your money abroad…

-Thankfully, the modern era of digitisation offers an easy solution; an easy solution i’m going to complicate slightly to help save you some more money.
+Thankfully, the modern era of digitization offers an easy solution; an easy solution I’m going to complicate slightly to help save you some more money.